 How to restore an iPhone

-If, having erased the content of the phone, you intend to keep using it, you can restore the content to your phone from your backup.
-Here’s how:
+If, having erased the content of the phone, you intend to keep using it, you can restore the content to your phone from your backup – assuming you have one, if not check out the section below.
+Here’s to recover your iPhone or iPad data:

 …via iCloud backup